Get DynamoDB table details

 secretKeyrequired, the AWS secret access key used to connect to DynamoDB.
 Store this as an environment variable where possible; -

-tablenamerequired, the name of the DynamoDB table to query; -
+tablenamerequired, the DynamoDB table name string to query; -

 primarykey1required, the DynamoDB primary key as a valid JSON string.
-This should include the partition key and, where required, the sort key.
+This should include the partition key and, where required by the table schema, the sort key.

 Note: The primarykey1 value must be valid JSON because the extension parses it using JSON.parse(primarykey1).
-The JSON key names must match the DynamoDB table key attribute names exactly.
+The JSON key names and value types must match the DynamoDB table key schema exactly.

 Use the extension in a journey by calling getDynamoDBTableDetails with the execute command.
 Pass each value to the matching extension input using as inputName.

-To fetch an item from a DynamoDB table:
+To fetch an item from a DynamoDB table using a partition key and sort key:

 execute "getDynamoDBTableDetails" using "us-west-2" as region, "$awsAccessKey" as accessKey, "$awsSecretKey" as secretKey, "TableName" as tablename, '{"partitionKey":"PrimaryKeyValue","sortKey":"SortKeyValue"}' as primarykey1 returning $responseTo fetch an item using only a partition key: